 - Budget to actual variances

-Take a bank account reconciliation, for example.
-It involves an accounting clerk or someone who completes it.
+Let’s look at bank account reconciliation performed by an accounting clerk as an example.
 They see the account balance on the general ledger and the balance on the bank statement are different because there’s activity that happens between month-end and when the bank statement arrives.
 The clerk must reconcile the difference between the two.

 The review portion of the control is when the corporate controller reviews that bank reconciliation and approves it.
 It used to be enough for the controller to simply initial or sign off on it as reconciled.
 Now, since the management review control evolved, a simple signature isn’t sufficient.
 Documentation for this MRC must dive into the details of the review process and how the controller decided to approve it.